Q&A for Clients with Mahian Rab - Risk, Regulation and Compliance

-I’ve been working at InterQuest’s Risk Practice for 6 ½ years now.
+I’ve been working at InterQuest’s Risk, Regulation and Compliance Practice for 6 ½ years now.

 I lead the Risk Practice’s London team, where we support a variety of large banks, challenger banks, lenders, payments businesses, fintechs and start-up/scale-up business across the UK, EU and US.

 Personally, I predominately support clients with risk and analytics requirements.
 I work with our partners to develop and establish robust financial and non-financial risk teams, whilst also ensuring we identify exceptional talent to build first-class analytics and data science functions.

 The mandates I directly support clients on range from Senior Manager up to Chief Risk or Chief Credit Officer within risk and up to Head of, Director, or VP within Data Science.
 With the team ensuring the delivery of mandates from Analyst to Manager level.

 What would you say are the key challenges in the market now?

 Over the past 18 -24 months we have seen a wave of new challenges.

 Firstly, although it is starting to settle now, over the course of the last 18 months we have seen a drastic rise in salaries.
 The average has been a minimum 20% uplift (some a lot more!) in salaries when candidates are moving on.
 For context traditional uplift is around 10%.

 Secondly, we are seeing a significant rise in counter offers.
 Unsurprisingly it is more of an issue with rising competition for talent.
 In respect to both trying to hire and retain staff it is costing clients a lot more time and money.

 Thirdly, due to a sharp increase in activity within the employment market over the last 12-18 months, a lot of really strong candidates decided to initially move.
 These candidates have now settled resulting in a smaller pool of candidates who are either extremely passive to new opportunities.